What Are Wrinkles?

 Wrinkles are creases, folds, or ridges in the skin.
 They naturally appear as people get older.

-The first wrinkles tend to appear on a person’s face in areas where the skin naturally folds during facial expressions.
+The first wrinkles appear on a person’s face in areas where the skin naturally folds during facial expressions.
 They develop due to the skin becoming thinner and less elastic over time.

-Wrinkles also tend to appear on parts of the body that receive most sun exposure, such as the face and neck, back of the hands, and arms.
+Wrinkles also appear on body parts that receive the most sun exposure, such as the face and neck, back of the hands, and arms.

 This is why people get wrinkles, what causes them, and what increases their appearance.
-It also looks at some methods that people use to reduce wrinkles, some of which are more effective than others.
+It also looks at some methods people use to reduce wrinkles, some more effective than others.

 What causes wrinkles?

 Wrinkles are a natural part of the aging process.
 As people age, their skin becomes thinner, drier, and less elastic to protect itself less from damage.
 This leads to wrinkles, creases, and fine lines on the skin.